ardalan-farkhondeh/testing-jest-enzym-reactComponent-reduxStore-proptypes-shallowTest-intergrationTest/README.md

-# React Redux Testing Template using Jest and Enzyme
+# React-Redux using Jest - Enzyme

-The purpose of this project is to demonstrate how to properly implement a test first approch (TDD) to coding with react and redux.

-Within this project you will find examples of testing:
+TDD approach+in integration test

-* Connected and unconnected components
+1. testing on Connected and unconnected components
-* Component state and Redux state
+2. testing state on component and redux store
-* Action creators and reducers
+3. testing on Action creators and reducers
-* Complex action creators that use Redux Thunk and Axios
-* Action creators called from connected components
+4. testing Axios with moxios